-- 15+ switches of useradd command with example – Unix/Linux
+- 10+ useful tail command’s switches with example – Unix/Linux

-- The screen command usages and examples – Unix/Linux
+- 15+ maldet command switches/options with examples – Unix/Linux

 LFD : is the abbreviation of Login Failure Daemon.
 It is a daemon process running on a server which has CSF for server security.
 LFD scans the server logs files periodically (every X seconds) for resent login failures and consider such attepts like “Brute Force Attacks” and block that IPs with the help of CSF.

 In some strange situations you may get some alert emails from server for excessive resource usage.
 In LFD we can set resource usage limit.
 You can refer here for more details on Process tracking with the help of csf.

 How to disable Lfd excessive resource usage alert?